 Failure and guilt

 You may feel like you’ve failed as a mother.
 The idea that a baby in your care, inside you, could stop growing can be very difficult to face.
 You might feel terrible guilt that you are responsible in some way for your baby not being born.
-You might question all the things you’ve done over the last few weeks and wonder whether there was some action that caused your baby’s brief life to end.
+You might question all the things you’ve done over the last few weeks and wonder whether there was something you did that caused your baby’s brief life to end.

 “What if there is something I can do next time to tip the odds in my baby's favour?
 Because right now, if someone with a medical qualification told me I had to spend my entire pregnancy hopping on one foot while only eating broccoli and wholemeal bread, I'd do it if I thought it would raise my chances of giving birth to another healthy baby.”Catherine's story.
 Read more...